Accelerating a cure. Enhancing care. Empowering Families.

 Achievements in Patient Education and Participation

 In March 2023, there were 17 patients registered with Simons Searchlight, 7 lab reports approved, 3 medical histories/surveys completed, and 0 blood samples completed.
-We now have over 100 patients registered, 75 lab reports approved, 45 medical histories completed, 56 surveys completed and 12 blood samples.
+We now have over 120 patients registered, 75 lab reports approved, 45 medical histories completed, 56 surveys completed and 12 blood samples.

-The study will include the coupling of data from Simons Searchlight with data from the Research Assessments performed at Boston Children’s Hospital.
+The study will include the coupling of longitudinal data from Simons Searchlight with data from the Research Assessments performed at Boston Children’s Hospital.

 The study will also include the establishment of a process for follow-up and monitoring of MEF2C patients with pathogenic or likely pathogenic mutations.